 6. Personal experiences

-Telling a story about your own life really helps to personalise your key messages.
+Telling a story about your own life really helps you to personalise your key messages and give a memorable interview.

 For example, last week I did a media training session with the owner of a website.
 He and his brother had set up the site had been set up after his father asked them for some help, and they’d discovered there was nothing available for him.